emaddar/csvexcel/README.md

 <p align = "center">
-Hi, A streamlit application to convert (.xlsx to .csv) or (csv to .xlsx)
+A streamlit application to convert (.xlsx to .csv) or (csv to .xlsx)
 <p>

 ---